kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 ### Task 2 – Create a Sensitivity Label

-In this exercise you will create a Sensitivity Label and add it to the default policy so that it’s valid for all users of the Adatum tenant.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.